shellspec/shellspec/README.md

 ### Evaluation

 Defines the action for verification.
-Maximum of one *Evaluation* for each *Example*.
+The evaluation is start with `When` Maximum of one *Evaluation* for each *Example*.

 ```
 When         call          echo hello world
      <- evaluation type ->
+<--------------- evaluation --------------->
 ```

 | DSL  | Description          |